Skip to content

 Adding authentication

-For platforms requiring authentication, accept credentials through options or environment variables:
+For platforms requiring authentication, accept credentials through options or environment variables, then apply them in session_config():

 python